denten-books/plain-text/1-metaphor.md

 [@gruenberger_history_1979, 58].
 The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human and the machine, facilitating communication in a more friendlier language.
-Think of JOSS as the "user's computing aide and a single contact with the computer," wrote the language designers [@shaw_joss:_1964, 456].
+Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
 Instead of feeding punch cards into the machine, the operator was now able to use a standard typewriter to communicate with the machine.
-JOSS thus referred both to the "simple language" and to this new "remote console" way of interacting with the computer.
-"JOSS and the user take turns controlling the typewriter," the authors wrote.
-The aide understood simple commands like `do`, `go`, and `type`.
+JOSS thus referred both to the "simple language" and to this new "remote console" way of interacting with the computer: "JOSS and the user take turns controlling the typewriter."
+The computerized aide understood simple commands like `do`, `go`, and `type`.
 In most cases it would respond with a result of a given computation.
 When confused, its default for an unspecified error was: "Eh" [@shaw_joss:_1964]?

 This mode of conversational interaction was captured also in one of the earliest text adventure games, the *Colossal Cave Adventure*, designed by Will